86 (film festival)

-86 is an annual film and urbanism festival in Slavutych.
+86 was an annual film and urbanism festival in Slavutych.
 It was held for 5 years from 2014 to 2018.

-History of the festival
+History

 The festival was founded in 2014 by Ilya Gladshtein and Nadia Parfan.
 The festival's film program specializes in documentary films on urbanism, energy, and ecology.
 In addition to the film program, other events are held in Slavutych as part of the festival.

 Ilya Gladshtein talks about the idea of the festival:Film festivals are what we do best.
 We became interested in making an international cultural event in a small town, away from capitals and large centers, where anything small gets lost in the flow of people and news.In 2019, the film festival was canceled by the organizers due to a scandal when they received funding from the Ministry of Culture.